a-to-the-x-equals-n/unhashing-transformer-model/README.md

 # <font color='#ffb733'>Password Hash Inversion with Seq2Seq Transformers</font> <!-- omit in toc -->

+_Hashing functions are deterministic; the same input always produces the same output.
+This raises an open question: could a model exploit subtle statistical regularities in weak hashes to reconstruct the original plaintexts?_

 ## <font color='#ffb733'>Overview</font> <!-- omit in toc -->

 This project explores whether weak password hashing algorithms (e.g., MD5) preserve statistical patterns that can be learned by machine learning models.
 The task is framed as a __sequence-to-sequence problem__: given a hash (input sequence), predict the original password (output sequence).